ygree/cloudstate_rust/README.md

-- [ ] There is a separate proto message for each type of command.
+- [x] There is a separate proto message for each type of command.
 How to handle it nicely?
+    Group it into one type, e.g. enum.

 ### entity_server